skittleguy/Gwater2-But-More-Values/README.md

 1. *Recursively* clone this repository into your desired folder.
 	- Example command: `git clone https://github.com/meetric1/gwater2 --recursive`
 2. Download [premake5](https://premake.github.io/download)
-	- If you are on Windows, add the executable to PATH or copy it into this repositories ./binary directory
+	- If you are on Windows, add the executable to PATH or copy it into this repositories `binary` directory
 		- If copied correctly, premake5.exe should be in the same folder as premake5.lua
 	- On Linux, you should just be able to install it via your package manager.
-If that doesn't work, just download it directly, chmod the executable, and place it into ./binary
+If that doesn't work, just download it directly, chmod the executable, and place it into `binary`
-3. CD into the repositories ./binary directory and run `premake5` with your desired build system.
+3. CD into the repositories `binary` directory and run `premake5` with your desired build system.
 	- I use Visual Studio 2022, so I would do `premake5 vs2022`
 	- Linux users would do `./premake5 gmake`
 	- [List of supported build systems](https://premake.github.io/docs/Using-Premake#using-premake-to-generate-project-files)